How to start an import and export business in Dubai, UAE

 Import and Export Business License in Dubai

-Import-export companies in Dubai need to apply for a trade license and register the company in Dubai.
+Import-export companies need to apply for a trade license and register the import export company in Dubai.
 To do so, you will have to apply with the Department of Economic Development (DED).

 Import and export business requires a Commercial License and will be registered as a Limited Liability Company (LLC).

-What is the cost of an import-export license in Dubai?
+What is the cost of an import-export license in UAE?

 Here’s the import-export license cost in Dubai for a few Emirates in the UAE:

-- Dubai: The cost of the license will be around AED 24,000 onwards
+- Dubai: The cost of Import Export License in Dubai will be around AED 24,000 onwards

 - Sharjah: The cost of the license will be around AED 23,000 onwards